Lokkenpok/smoothieficator/README.md

 1. Extract songs using one of the following methods:
    - **Copy-Paste**: Use a print-friendly view or plain text from any chord/lyric source for best results
    - **Manual Entry**: Enter song title, artist, and paste or type lyrics with chords
-2. Adjust scroll speed using the slider in the top bar
+2. Adjust scroll speed and zoom level using the controls in the top bar (settings are remembered per song)
 3. Use playback controls to start/stop scrolling or reset to the top
 4. Navigate between saved songs using the navigation buttons or keyboard shortcuts
+5. Use edit mode (E key) to modify songs directly in the teleprompter view
+6. Access your full song library with the fullscreen song browser (S key)

 ## Keyboard Shortcuts